Stoic Opposition: Concept

 In recent years this idea of a coherent Stoic opposition has been criticized.
 It has been noted that surviving Stoic texts say relatively little about political theory, beyond the desire for a well-run state.
 Many of the figures named in the Stoic opposition were part of the Senatorial class who were vulnerable to imperial authority, and desired the restoration of their own power and privilege.
-Many people were undoubtedly persecuted for whom there was little to no evidence for an adherence to Stoicism.
+Many people were undoubtedly persecuted for whom there was little to no evidence of an adherence to Stoicism.
 Against these views it has been noted that the Stoics emphasized morally correct behaviour (virtue) as the only true good; whereas any form of morally deplorable behaviour was considered the only true evil.
 Stoic doctrine favoured an active engagement in political life, and certainly acted as support for political opponents during the period.

 History

 Precursors

 In the 1st century BC the Stoic senator Cato the Younger had opposed Julius Caesar in the civil war of 49–45 BC.
 Following his defeat at the Battle of Thapsus, Cato chose to commit suicide rather than submit to life under Caesar's rule.
 Cato would become eulogised by the prominent Stoics who came after him as a symbol opposed to autocratic rule.
 For Seneca he was an official Stoic role-model whose martyrdom was reminiscent of Socrates' death.
 Similarly he was represented as the one consistent hero figure in Lucan's De Bello Civili.